aseichter2007/ClipboardConqueror/agents.md

 `c` or `chat` activates the history

 `sc` or `silentChat` sends the history wihout adding the new turn to the history.
+For multiple queries against the same history.

 `ch` or `clearHistory` clears the chatlog and prevents sending to the AI.